angular/angular/packages/core/src/render3/I18n_ICU.md

 # Runtime I18N for templates
-Internationalization without ivy works by replacing text/html at build time.
+Internationalization without ivy works by replacing text/html at compile time.
 With ivy we need to transform the template at runtime, moving/removing elements and updating text without breaking the other template instructions.
+This is needed so that compiled template can be shipped to NPM and the developer of application can add additional translation locales.

 ## Constraints
-- directives & components depend on the original template, you can't add/use new ones.
-If you remove them in your translations they will be instantiated (this is necessary for things like queries)
+- directives & components depend on the original template, you can't add/use new directives in translations.
+  If translation removes a directive, the directive will still be instantiated.
+  (Translator can't change the behavior of the application only its visual representation.)
-- you can only use bindings that were used in the original template
+- Only bindings that were used in the original template can be used in translation.
-- DOM elements (components or not) can be moved around or removed, but you cannot change the original nesting order (ie: `<p><b>...</b></p>` cannot become `<b><p>...</p></b>`)
+- DOM elements (components or not) can be moved around or removed, but they cannot change the original nesting order (ie: `<p><b>...</b></p>` cannot become `<b><p>...</p></b>`)

 ## Principle
 I18n at runtime works in 3 phases.

 ### Get the translation
-The first step is to get the translation for the template that you want to translate.
-To do that you can either use closure with `goog.getMsg()` or the Angular service (not implemented yet).
+The first step is to extract the translation for the template that you want to translate.
-In the following examples we will do as if we already have the message.
+The extraction is performed using use closure's `goog.getMsg()` or with Angular service (not implemented yet).
+Following examples assume that some service has already returned the translated form.

 A message can contain three types of placeholders:
 - elements, with an opening and a closing tag: `const MSG_1 = '{$START_A}trad{$END_A}';`